-By Saba Kamaras, Presidents and Co-founder of Spoonie Threads
+By Saba Kamaras, President and Co-founder of Spoonie Threads

 Sustainability is top of mind for most fashion companies.
 It’s no longer reserved just for niche brands, it’s a practice that should be a core focus for any business.
 I’d like to share the sustainable practices we have at Spoonie Threads, as well as some of our challenges in making eco-friendly products.